smartfog/fogflow/README.md

 The instructions to install FogFlow can be found in the [Installation Guide](https://fogflow.readthedocs.io/en/latest/setup.html)

-## tutorial
+## Tutorial

-Information about how to use FogFlow can be found in the [User & Programmers Manual](https://fogflow.readthedocs.io)
+A detailed tutorial can be found in the
+[User & Programmers Manual](https://fogflow.readthedocs.io)

 ## API